 About Our Organisation

-Established in 2006, AIG registered as a charity in England and converted to a Charitable Incorporated Organisation in 2021.
+Established in 2006, Afro Innovation Group registered as a charity in England and converted to a Charitable Incorporated Organisation in 2021.
 We are led by a Board of Trustees with lived experience of the issues we seek to address through our work.
-Our staff team and volunteers have many years’ experience of work within disadvantaged communities throughout the world.
+Our team of staff and volunteers have many years of experience working within disadvantaged communities throughout the world.

 - Strategic Planning